michaaaaaal/acsk2025-pigame-group8/README.md

 ---
 ## Completion Checklist
 ```
-• Task 1: 🟨 (half of this is the writing assignment)
+• Task 1: 🟩 to be verified
 • Task 2: 🟩 DONE
 • Task 3: 🟩 to be verified
 • Task 4: 🟩 to be verified